sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 eegdata = rand(32, 256, 10); % 32 channels, 256 time points per epoch, 10 epochs
 ```

-Select menu item <span style="color: brown">File → Import data → From ascii/float data file or Matlab array</span>.
+Select menu item <span style="color: brown">File → Import data → From ascii/float data file or MATLAB array</span>.
 Refer to the [previous section](http://localhost:4000/tutorials/Import/Importing_Continuous_and_Epoched_Data.html) of the tutorial.

-The Matlab array, being 3-D, is
+The MATLAB array, being 3-D, is
 automatically imported as data epochs: the first dimension is
 interpreted as data channels, the second as data points, and the third as
 data epochs or trials (e.g., our sample data matrix above contains 10